LedgerHQ/xpub-scan/README.md

 - Derives specific addresses (by account+index) or all active ones
 - Searches if a given address has been derived from a given master public key (perfect and partial match)
 - Supports legacy, SegWit, and Native SegWit
-- Automatically checks some categories of CSV files containing operations history
+- Automatically checks some categories of CSV or JSON files containing operations history

 ## Prerequisites